YanikEliz/YanikEliz/README.md

 # Hello, I'm Eliz Yanik!

-I am a passionate and dedicated student who loves to help others and tinker around with my Raspberry Pi!
+I am a passionate and dedicated student who loves to help others and tinker around with my Raspberry Pi and Arduino kit!

 ## Education
 - **Rutgers University – Camden**